kubos/kubos/docs/evented-control/index.rst

 Currently only the EPS subsystem is supported.

-Under the hood, each system is represented by a "channel" that carries channel- and message-specific messages.
+Under the hood, each system is represented by a "channel" that carries messages specific to the system's functionality.
 Processes (clients) use the ECP to send many-cast messages between themselves.
 The ECP middleware API is "broker agnostic" in that it does not itself require a broker, but the ECP implementation may be based on a brokered model.
 Consumers of the